darrenchain/DarrenChain/README.md

 __All System:__

-Since we’re going to run this chain, you should installing and configuring Golang first.
+Since we’re going to run this chain, you should <a href="https://golang.org/dl/">installing</a> and configuring Golang first.
 We’ll also want to grab the following packages:

 ```shell